CPR in Low-Resource Settings: Strategies for Effective Training

 Compression-Only CPR

-In some cases, teaching compression-only CPR—focusing exclusively on continuous chest compressions—can be the most practical approach in settings with limited resources.
+In some cases, teaching compression-only CPR—focusing exclusively on continuous chest compressions—can be the most approach in settings with limited resources.

 • Simplification: By removing the need for rescue breaths, the technique becomes less intimidating and more straightforward, especially for those who may have reservations about mouth-to-mouth contact.